supercollider/supercollider/README.txt

 Building the Source Code
 ========================

-Platform specific build and install instructions can be found in:
+Platform specific build and install instructions can be found in the README_${PLATOFORM}.txt files

-	platform/

 We hope you enjoy SuperCollider; please get involved in the active community!